 In 2015, she decided to work on her own as a freelancer, and today lives in the Dominican Republic, having a more calm and pleasant life.

-"Calm the F*ck Down" is a self-help book indispensable for you, who suffer from anxiety, whether a mental disorder or a temporary state of mind and who has already sought solutions that have not worked.
+“Calm the F*ck Down” is a self-help book indispensable for you, who suffer from anxiety, whether mental disorder or temporary state of mind, and who has already sought solutions that have not worked.

 Do you have no time to read now?
 Then download the free PDF and read wherever and whenever you want:

 Life is a cycle.
-Inside a break of 24 hours, which we call a day, a infinity of things are subject to happening, in my life, in yours, in everyone's life.
+Inside a break of 24 hours, which we call a day, an infinity of things are subject to happening, in my life, in yours, in everyone’s life.

 These things can be good or bad.
 Or very bad.
-That's it, shit happens!
-And that is the central theme of "Calm the F*ck Down".
-According to Sarah Knight, all of us are susceptible to face problems, and the way we do that defines their consequences.
+That’s it, shit happens!
+And that is the central theme of “Calm the F*ck Down”.
+All of us are susceptible to face problems, and the way we do that defines their consequences.

-The book starts explaining that reacting to the mishap in a panic, or dominated by angry, will only make things worse.
+Sarah Knight starts the book by explaining that reacting to the mishap in a panic, or dominated by anger, will only make things worse.
 So first, you need to calm down!

 To begin with, learn these 6 lessons:

-Sarah's main goal is to make you, reader, use the rationality to deal with your problem, and the first step is to identify you with realism, pragmatism and logical reasoning, because it all revolves around the way you see things.
+The author’s main goal is to make you, the reader, use the reason to deal with your problem, and the first step is to identify you with realism, pragmatism and logical reasoning, because it all revolves around the way you see things.

 That is, if you are feeling ill, distracted or unable to sleep at night, believe me, that is anxiety, and behind it there is some reason that is causing you concern.